-Types of Awards under the 2018 Plan
+Types of Awards under the 2020 Plan

 Stock Options.
 A stock option entitles the participant to purchase shares of the Company's common stock at the exercise price.
-Stock options granted under the 2018 Plan may be incentive stock options or non-qualified stock options, although non-employee directors, consultants and advisors are not eligible to receive incentive stock options.
+Stock options granted under the 2020 Plan may be incentive stock options or non-qualified stock options, although non-employee directors, consultants and advisors are not eligible to receive incentive stock options.
 The Committee will fix the exercise price at the time the stock option is granted, but the exercise price cannot be less than 100% of the shares' fair market value on the grant date (or, in the case of an incentive stock option granted to a 10% shareholder of the Company, 110% of the shares' fair market value on the grant date).
-The value in incentive stock options, based on the shares' fair market value on the grant date, that can be exercisable for the first time in any calendar year under the 2018 Plan or any other similar plan maintained by the Company is limited to \$100,000 per participant.
-To the extent approved by the Committee, the exercise price may be paid in cash, by delivery of shares of common stock having a fair market value at the time of exercise equal to the exercise price, by the Company withholding shares otherwise issuable upon the exercise having a fair market value at the time of exercise equal to the exercise price, through a "cashless exercise" involving a broker, or by a combination of the foregoing.
-Stock options may be exercised at such times and subject to such conditions as may be prescribed by the Committee, including the requirement that stock options will not be exercisable after ten years from the grant date (or, in the case of an incentive stock option granted to a 10% shareholder of the Company, five years from the grant date).
+The value in incentive stock options, based on the shares' fair market value on the grant date, that can be exercisable for the first time in any calendar year under the 2020 Plan or any other similar plan maintained by the Company is limited to \$100,000 per participant.
+To the extent approved by the Company withholding shares otherwise issuable upon the exercise having a fair market value at the time of exercise price, through a "cashless exercise" involving a broker, or by a combination of the foregoing.
+Stock options may be exercised at such times and subject to such conditions as may be prescribed by the Committee, including the requirement that stock options will not be exercisable after ten years from the grant date (or, in the case of an incentive stock option granted to a 10% shareholder of the Committee, including the requirement that stock options will not be exercisable after ten years from the grant date (or, in the case of an incentive stock option granted to a 10% shareholder of the Company, five years from the grant date).
+The number of shares of common stock issued under the 2020 Plan upon the exercise of incentive stock options will not exceed 2,300,000.

 Restricted Stock Awards.
 Restricted stock is stock that is subject to forfeiture and may not be transferred by a participant until the restrictions established by the Committee lapse.
-The restrictions may take the form of a period of restriction during which the participant must remain employed, engaged or serving on the applicable board or may require the achievement of one or more pre-established performance criteria.
-Holders of restricted stock will have voting and, unless otherwise provided by the Committee, dividend rights.
+The restrictions may take the form of a period of restriction during which the participant must remain employed, engaged or serving on the applicable board or may require the achievement of one or more pre-established performance goals.
+Holders of restricted stock will have voting and, unless otherwise provided by the Committee, dividend rights, except that any dividends for restricted stock subject to performance goals may only be accumulated but not paid unless and until the applicable period of restriction has ended and the performance goals have been met.

 Restricted Stock Unit Awards.
-A restricted stock unit is an award that is valued by reference to a share of common stock.
+A restricted stock unit is an award that is the right to receive shares of common stock or the cash equivalent thereof.
 Payment of the value of restricted stock units will not be made until the restrictions established by the Committee lapse.
-The restrictions may take the form of a period of restriction during which the participant must remain employed, engaged or serving on the applicable board or may require the achievement of one or more pre-established performance criteria.
+The restrictions may take the form of a period of restriction during which the participant must remain employed, engaged or serving on the applicable board or may require the achievement of one or more pre-established performance criteria, in which case the award may be called a "performance stock unit."